addgamurot/hackerrank-problems/README.md

 # hackerrank-problems
-Codes for some of the hackerrank problems.
+Codes for some of the problems at hackerrank.com.